Rep. Roy to Newsmax: GOP Is Winning, Dems Just Stalling

 Roy accused Democrats of manufacturing a budget fight to cover up a lack of accomplishments, as Congress inched closer to a potential government shutdown Tuesday night.

-Roy, a member of the House Rules and Budget Committees, talked to Greta Van Susteren on "The Record" where he said Democrats are blocking progress on spending bills passed by the GOP-controlled House.
+Roy, a member of the House Rules and Budget Committees, on "The Record With Greta Van Susteren," said Democrats are blocking progress on spending bills passed by the GOP-controlled House.

 "Brinkmanship is one of the ways that we try to get things done in Washington, depending on which side you're on," Roy said.
 "In this case, I think Democrats have walked themselves into a bit of a boxed canyon.